The end of August south of Rome, in Lazio, Ciociaria, on the road to enjoy a short walk in Sgurgola on the edge of Lepini Mountains.

 A month with no rain that creates a tinderbox of the undergrowth and bushes.
 A time when the farmers must be expecting rain as there are numerous tractors raising clouds of brown topsoil dust as they plough the dry earth.
 But today we are escaping the fields of the valleys to once again climb the Lepini to have a short walk in Sgurgola, the highest town in the eastern side of this spur of the Lepini, a town originated thanks to the Barbarian invasions.

-Arriving in Sgurgola, the Lepini Mountains adopts a rugged pose of rejection above us to the west, while across the valley to the east is the hill of Anagni, with the international pharmaceutical and plastics factories and warehouses from Italy’s period of industrial pride camped in the Sacco valley in-between.
+Arriving in Sgurgola, the Lepini Mountains adopts a rugged pose of rejection above us to the west, while across the valley to the east is the hill of Anagni, with the international pharmaceutical and plastics factories and warehouses from Italy’s period of industrial pride camped in the Sacco valley in-between the two ranges.

 The piazza is peaceful, even though there is a continuous burble of voices in many keys, old men sitting on the parapet; typical Italian families of grandparents, mothers and children sharing a late morning coffee and ‘cornetto’; bored students whiling away their days before school starts again; and tables of card players without whom this could not be Italy.